 - Parchment paper is what works for me more than a silicone macaron mat

-- I use a hand blender to whip the egg whites and a silicone spatula to fold in the almond and sugar mixture
+- I use a hand blender to whip the egg whites and a silicone spatula to fold in the almond and sugar mixture.
+I have also used a Kitchenaid.

 - Always use room temperature egg whites.